hainingpan/HartreeFock_GPT/Prompt_template.md

 The interacting Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian {kinetic_symbol}.
 The interaction is a density-density interaction composed of the following process:
 {site i and site j with the interaction strength}
-The summation should be taken over all {dof} and all real space positions.
+The summation should be taken over all {degrees_of_freedom} and all real space positions.
 Return the interaction term {second_int_symbol} in terms of {density_symbol}.

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
-{def_var}
+{definition_of_variables}

 ## Construct interaction Hamiltonian (momentum space)
 **Prompt:**
 You will be instructed to construct the interaction part of the Hamiltonian {second_int_symbol} in the momentum space.
 The interaction Hamiltonian is a product of four parts.
 The first part is the product of four operators with two creation and two annihilation operators following the normal order, namely, creation operators are before annihilation operators.
-You should follow the order of $1,2,2,1$ for the {index}, and $1,2,3,4$ for the {momentum}.
+You should follow the order of $1,2,2,1$ for the {index_of_operator}, and $1,2,3,4$ for the {momentum}.
-The second part is the constraint of total momentum conservation, namely the total momentum of all creation operators should be the same as that of all annihilation operators. {For each operator, the total momentum is the sum of moire reciprocal lattice $b_i$ and momentum with in the first BZ $k_i$|None}
+The second part is the constraint of total momentum conservation, namely the total momentum of all creation operators should be the same as that of all annihilation operators.
+[For each operator, the total momentum is the sum of moire reciprocal lattice $b_i$ and momentum with in the first BZ $k_i$]
 The third part is the interaction form.
-You should use {interaction} with $V(q)={int_form}$, where $q$ is the transferred total momentum between a creation operator and an annilation operator with the same {index}, namely $q=k_1-k_4$.
+You should use {interaction} with $V(q)={int_form}$, where $q$ is the transferred total momentum between a creation operator and an annihilation operator with the same {index_of_operator}, namely $q=k_1-k_4$.
 The fourth part is the normalization factor, you should use {normalization_factor} here.
-Finally, the summation should be running over all {index}, and {momentum}
+Finally, the summation should be running over all {index_of_operator}, and {momentum}
 Return the interaction term {second_int_symbol} in terms of {op} and $V(q)$ (with $q$ expressed in terms of {momentum}).

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
-{def_var}
+{definition_of_variables}

 ## Convert from single-particle to second-quantized form, return in matrix
 **Prompt:**